 Similar Games With More Accessibility Features for Visual

-If you want to play Radical Relocation, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:
+If you want to play Radical Relocation, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Radical Relocation has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Radical Relocation which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.